-- White Vinegar – White vinegar is mildly acidic, which means it will remove everything from dirt to soap scum without harming your tile grout, porcelain or other surfaces.
+- White Vinegar – White vinegar is mildly acidic, which means it will remove everything from dirt to soap scum without harming your tile grout, porcelain, or other surfaces.
 Although it’s reported to be safe for use on hardwood floors, you should always check with your flooring manufacturer or installer before using any cleaning product.

 - Baking Soda – You already know baking soda is great for keeping your fridge smelling fresh.
 But did you know it can do the same for the rest of your home?
 Because it’s a mild abrasive, it’s perfect for scrubbing and lifting stubborn stains.

 It can also help stop clogs from forming in drains: Just pour a ½ or ¾ cup down the drain, followed by a little hot water — just enough to wash the baking soda down — then let it sit for at least two hours.
-Rinse thoroughly with more hot water afterwards to keep drains clog- and odor-free.
+Rinse thoroughly with more hot water afterward to keep drains clog- and odor-free.

 - Rubbing Alcohol – It’s not just for scraped knees.
-Rubbing alcohol evaporates quickly and can be used to clean windows, mirrors, chrome and tile.
+Rubbing alcohol evaporates quickly and can be used to clean windows, mirrors, chrome, and tile.

-1. How to Clean Window Tracks
+1. How To Clean Window Tracks

 Window tracks can accumulate muck and grime that can seem impossible to clean.
-Fortunately, it’s easy to remove dust, dead bugs and dirt that find their way into your window tracks.
+Fortunately, it’s easy to remove dust, dead bugs, and dirt that find their way into your window tracks.